 In Great Britain earthing of an electricity supply system is governed by the Electricity Safety, Quality and Continuity Regulations 2002 as amended (ESQCR) [1] and the Electricity at Work Regulations 1989 [2].
-In Northern Ireland, The Electricity Supply Regulations (Northern Ireland) 1988 as amended [3] apply.
+(A) In Northern Ireland, the Electricity Safety, Quality and Continuity Regulations 2012 (Northern Ireland) as amended [ESQCR (NI)] apply [3].
+(A)